aicheye/docs/lab-reports/ucm/main.typ

 @eq5 has a offset where @eq6 has none.
 Although the exact error cannot be calculated, this is a significant amount of error, considering its magnitude.
 The error for the slope is very low, at around $0.825%$.#footnote[See #link(<work3>)[Appendix C.3.] for calculations.]
 Given the error in y-intercept, this is likely coincidence.

 == Part B (Period & Centripetal Force) <part2anal>
-Using the conclusion reached from @forces, the following table can be produced by calculating the centripetal force for each trial from @part2#footnote[See #link(<work4>)[Appendix C.4.] for calculations.]:
+Using the conclusion reached from @forces, the following table can be produced by calculating the centripetal force for each trial from @part2:#footnote[See #link(<work4>)[Appendix C.4.] for calculations.]

 #let table4 = table(
   columns: 6,